openwall/john/src/ztex/fpga-sha256crypt/README.md

 - sha256crypt for ZTEX 1.15y board allows candidate passwords up to 32 bytes, equipped with on-board mask generator and comparator.
 The board computes 1104 keys in parallel.
-- Power consumption (running at 175 MHz): ~3.1 A under full load, ~0.4 A idle.
+- Power consumption (running at 175 MHz, 12V input): ~3.1A under full load, ~0.4A idle.

 ## Performance measurements